wp-plugins/mywebtonet-performancestats/readme.txt

 server.
 Furthermore a sequence of MySQL inserts,selects,updates and deletes are performed in a seperate table (we do not use your WordPress tables for this).
 After the test has run, the result will be displayed for you to evaluate.
-Typical results for this test if 0.05-0.25 seconds if a MySQL socket connection is used.
+Typical results for this test is 0.05-0.25 seconds if a MySQL socket connection is used.
 We use dedicated servers in our own setup and that requires a network connection, which is a bit slower, therefore the data provided for our servers are a bit slower.